Vernacular architecture: Evolution of the phrase

-In the Encyclopedia of Vernacular Architecture of the World edited in 1997 by Paul Oliver of the Oxford Institute for Sustainable Development.
-Oliver argued that vernacular architecture, given the insights it gives into issues of environmental adaptation, will be necessary in the future to "ensure sustainability in both cultural and economic terms beyond the short term."
-The encyclopedia defined the field of vernacular architecture as:
+In the Encyclopedia of Vernacular Architecture of the World edited in 1997 by Paul Oliver of the Oxford Institute for Sustainable Development, Oliver argued that vernacular architecture, given the insights it offers to issues of environmental adaptation, will be necessary in the future to "ensure sustainability in both cultural and economic terms beyond the short term."
+The encyclopedia defines the field of vernacular architecture as:

 comprising the dwellings and all other buildings of the people.
 Related to their environmental contexts and available resources they are customarily owner- or community-built, utilizing traditional technologies.
 All forms of vernacular architecture are built to meet specific needs, accommodating the values, economies and ways of life of the cultures that produce them.